 It's a link.
 And it doesn't tell you where you are going.
 It's been 20 years and we still can't move past "click here".

-As if you expect people to stare blankly at your webpage in puzzlement, wondering "What do I do with all of these blue, underlined words?"
+Because, you know, otherwise people would stare blankly at your webpage, wondering "What do I do with all of these blue, underlined words?"
 And now the internet has presented us with the next iteration... the QR Code.

 1. You don't tell them HOW to scan it.